Semantic-Based Few-Shot Learning by Interactive Psychometric Testing: Experiments and Discussion

 \section{Experiments and Discussion}

-Since the label-based supervision is a bottleneck that limits the models' potential in SFSL setting, we assume no label information and no conception structure are preprovided for both $C_{base}$ and $C_{novel}$ .
+Since the label-based supervision is a bottleneck that limits the models' potential in the semantic-based few-shot learning setting, we assume no label information and no conception structure are preprovided for both $C_{base}$ and $C_{novel}$.
 However, we are then not able to assess whether the semantic assignment to query is correct using the defined semantic similarity metric (see Equation~\ref{equ_SS}).
-Therefore, we simulate a virtual annotator who always precisely responds to the 3AFC tests based on a given knowledge hierarchy so that prediction accuracy could be measured in an objective manner by the semantic similarity metric.
+Therefore, we simulate a virtual annotator who always precisely responds to the 3AFC tests based on a given knowledge hierarchy, so that the accuracy could be measured in an objective manner by this semantic similarity.

+We evaluate our model on CIFAR-100 dataset under three metrics: the typical few-shot learning accuracy, the semantic-based few-shot learning accuracy, and the required annotation numbers.
+Then we investigate how the number of psychometric test responses impacts the model's performance.
+Besides, a TSNE visualization~\cite{van2008visualizing} of the learned features is plotted for an intuitive understanding.

-We use the CIFAR-100~\cite{krizhevsky2009learning} as the dataset and build an inner conception hierarchy tree based on the preprovided coarse and finer labels.
+\textbf{Dataset} We use the CIFAR-100 in our experiment and build an inner conception hierarchy tree based on the preprovided coarse and finer labels.
 Besides, we build another layer on top of the coarse level labels by distinguishing living from non-living things.
-A three-layer conception tree is then created, which includes 2,10,100 nodes from top to bottom layers, as illustrated in Figure~\ref{system}.
+A three-layer conception tree is then created, which includes 2, 10, 100 nodes from top to bottom layers, as illustrated in Figure~\ref{Cifar_100}.
 60 classes are randomly sampled from the bottom layer as base classes, and the rest 40 classes are used for novel classes.

-Note when there is a label matching between the query image and support images, i.e., the semantic similarity equal to 1, the SFSL problem is then transmitted to a typical FSL problem.
-We chose the prototypical network~\cite{snell2017prototypical} as a baseline and compared it with our proposed method in both typical FSL accuracy and SFSL accuracy under 5-way 1-shot scenario.
+\textbf{Few-shot learning accuracy} Note when there is a label matching between the query image and support images, i.e., the semantic similarity is equal to 1, the semantic-based few-shot learning problem is then transmitted to a typical few-shot learning problem.
+We choose the prototypical network~\cite{snell2017prototypical} as a baseline and compared it with our proposed method in both typical few-shot learning accuracy and semantic-based few-shot learning accuracy.